Criminal Law

 - Overturning a Wrongful Conviction Based on Witness Misidentification

-After a crime, police often look for victims and eyewitnesses to identify the alleged guilty party.
-During eyewitness identification procedures, such as a police lineup or a review of photos, police will ask witnesses to point out the wrongdoer.
+After a crime, police will look for victims and eyewitnesses to identify the alleged guilty party.
+During eyewitness identification procedures, such as a police lineup or a review of photos, police will ask those victims and witnesses to identify the wrongdoer.

 Unfortunately, eyewitness accounts are not a foolproof method, and they can identify the wrong person.
 This is called “witness misidentification,” and it is a leading cause of wrongful convictions.